Your eating doesn’t make sense.

 No pressure, no obligation (we’ve all had quite enough of that, after all!)

-- establish new eating patterns—by learning how to redirect your brain
+- establish new eating patterns—by learning how to attune to your body’s needs from the inside

-- discover strategies to recover quickly—if you eat foods you wish you hadn’t
+- discover strategies to recover quickly—if you ever eat foods you wish you hadn’t

-- find a new way forward—in a safe space of understanding and compassion
+- find a new way to thrive—in a safe space of understanding, compassion and zero judgement

 regularly eating more that you want to, often in large quantities